Lorrainedaly/elite-equine-academy/README.md

   ![Gallery page on tablets](/assets/images/gallery-tablet.png)

-  * On Laptops and larger devices:
+  * On laptops and larger devices:

   ![Gallery page on laptops and larger devices](/assets/images/gallery-laptops.png)